EMAp/emap.github.com/events/nlp-2011/registration.md

 __NOTE__: we will not send any confirmation.
 The registration is necessary for our organization.
-Nevertheless, the registration process can be closed and individual registrations can be withdraw (we will notify that) if necessary due space limits in the venue.
+Nevertheless, the registration process can be closed and individual reservations can be withdraw (we will notify that) if necessary due venue's space limit.